Welcome to SP! -

 Overview

 Named after mining engineer Alton L. Dickerson who examined the Monte Cristo mines in 1891.
-This peak stands east of the South Fork Stillaguamish, just north of the Barlow Pass area on the Mountain Loop highway east of Granite Falls.
-First ascended August 21, 1970 by Dallas Kloke and David Seman via. the Perry Creek Trail.
+This peak stands east of the South Fork Stillaguamish River, just north of the Barlow Pass area on the Mountain Loop highway east of Granite Falls.
+The first ascent was completed by in 1897 be Louis C. Fletcher who was working for the USGS.
+The north face was first ascended August 21, 1970 by Dallas Kloke and David Seman via. the Perry Creek Trail.

-There are several false summits on the way up, and the top ridge has 2 high points.
-On clear days, the summit affords majestic 360 degree views of surrounding Northern Cascade peaks including Glacier Peak, Sloan Peak, Vesper Peak, Mt Baker, Mt Shuksan, Three Fingers, Mt Pugh, Whitehorse, Big Four, and Del Campo Peak.
+There are several false summits on the way up, and the upper ridge crest has 2 high points and the west one is the summit.
+From there, behold majestic 360 degree views of surrounding North Cascade peaks including Liberty, Three Fingers, Bullon, Whitehorse, Jumbo, Stillaguamish, Baker, Forgotten, Pugh, Dome, Twin Peaks, Glacier, Painted, Bedal, Sloan, Kyes, Monte Cristo, Sheep, North Gemini, Foggy, North Cadet, Columbia, Silvertip, Spire, Del Campo, Morning Star, Sperry, Vesper, Big Four, Hall, and Pilchuck.
 Be careful on the summit.
-That's a 450 foot cliff with the Perry Creek forest far below.
+That's a 450 foot drop to the Perry Creek basin far below.

-From Everette take highway 92 to the town of Granite Falls turn left (north) at the east end of town onto the Mountain Loop highway.
+From Everett, take highway 92 east to the town of Granite Falls turn left (north) at the east end of town onto the Mountain Loop highway.
 16.3 miles past the Public Service Center in Verlot there is a large trailhead parking area on the left side of the road.
 This is on the left side of the road, 1.6 miles beyond the Big Four picnic area.
 For more details you can purchase Green Trails Map # 111.
 Don't forget that a Northwest Forest Pass is required to park a car at the established trailhead.
+Parking overnight at the trailhead is not recommended because break-ins have been a rare but occasional problem.

 When to climb

 Snow can still be encountered in the month of May.
-It is more difficult of a hike in the winter months, and map and compass knowledge is required, as there are many cliff drop off's and large cornices. ***Crampons and Ice Axe are recommended in the early season.
-Snowshoes are a must. **** Even experienced climbers may make mistakes under heavy winter conditions.
-Unfortunately, 2006 proved to be a tragic year for Mt.
-Dickerman.
+It is more difficult of a hike in the winter months, and map and compass knowledge is required, as there are many cliff drop off's and large cornices.
+Crampons and Ice Axe are recommended in the early season.
+Snowshoes are a must.
+Even experienced climbers can make mistakes under heavy winter conditions.
+Unfortunately, 2006 proved to be a tragic year for Dickerman Mountain.
 Two seasoned hikers were killed on the mountain within a few days of each other on February 10 and February 19.
 PLEASE BE CAREFUL!
-Do not choose this mountain as a winter day hike if you are not experienced.
-If you are experienced, use extreme caution.
+Do not choose Dickerman as a winter day hike unless you are well experienced.
+Also check the snow conditions on NWAC.

 This is a high risk area for forest fires, so no campfires are allowed anywhere on trail or at the summit.
 A Northwest Forest Pass is required for vehicle parking at the trailhead ($5/ day, or $30 annual).

-Officially no camping is allowed, but there is evidence suggesting that a couple of rule breakers bring their tents or bivouac sacks with them.
-I won't tell if you don't but please respect the mountain and help keep it pristine.
+Officially no camping is allowed, but evidence suggests that it does happen.
+Please respect the mountain and help keep it pristine.
 Pack it in pack it out.
+Parking at the trailhead is not recommended.
+Break-ins are rare, but they do happen occasionally.

 Mountain Conditions